 Together with the NINO, the NIT has published the monograph series PIHANS (Publications de l’Institut Historique et Archéologique Néerlandais de Stamboul) since 1956 and the periodical Anatolica since 1967.

-The NIT currently conducts and hosts three long-term research projects, in archaeology, architectural history and heritage studies (see Research and Collections).
-It organizes conferences, lectures and workshops, and initiates and coordinates intensive (summer) courses for university students.
+In addition to facilitating research and education, the NIT conducts and participates in several long-term projects in archaeology, urban heritage studies, and architectural history.
+These are described on the Research page.
+NIT also organizes conferences, lectures and workshops, and initiates and coordinates intensive (summer) courses for university students.
 Upcoming activities can be found on the Activities page.

-There are annual reports published jointly by the NINO and the NIT.
+NIT annual reports present the activities and programs conducted by NIT in previous years.
 Please click the links below to download them:

 F.A.
 (Fokke) Gerritsen (2006- )